Jonny-exe/dotsync/README.md

 # Config files

-There are two config files, both are located in $HOME/:
+There are three config files, both are located in $HOME/:
  - .dotsyncignore
+ - .dotsyncinclude
  - .dotsync.yaml

 ## .dotsyncignore